rehierl/node-tree-outliner/3-3-0-design-4.md

 of the last relevant ancestor.

 **CLARIFICATION**
 A reduced sequence contains subsequences of subsequent siblings.
 All the nodes of a particular subsequence have the same parent.
-The parent of a subsequent subsequence is an ancestor of a presequent subsequence.
+In addition to that, the parent of a subsequent subsequence is an ancestor of the parent of a presequent subsequence.

 Note that a next sibling is not necessarily strictly subsequent to its previous sibling because the previous sibling could have child nodes.
+Therefore:
-Therefore: "subsequent siblings" and not "strictly subsequent siblings".
+"subsequences of subsequent siblings" and not "of strictly subsequent siblings".

 **Memory hook**
 A reduced sequence, and even its section, can loosely be described as